 So you’ve seen the video above and heard out both sides.
 I will say it again: It all depends on your guitar.
 Till you try, you don’t know.

 That’s how on my other guitar (Alhambra 7p) I ended up with a carbon 3rd string (G) alone instead of an entire carbon trebles set.
 I kept the nylon 1st and 2nd intact for the best overall tonal balance.
 With this trick, in one go, I avoided the “screechiness” of carbon on the first string as well as the “tubbiness” of nylon on the third.
 All because I kept an open mind and tried!

 Some popular carbon options

 D’Addario Pro Arte EJ45FF Normal Tension & EJ46FF High Tension

-These variants from the popular D’Addario name pairs their Pro-Arte Carbon trebles with Dynacore basses.
-These sets have a very warm tone compared to other carbon strings, so may not be too unacceptably bright on your guitar.
+These variants from the popular D’Addario name pair their Pro-Arte Carbon trebles with Dynacore basses.
+These sets have a very warm tone compared to other carbon strings, so they may not be too unacceptably bright on your guitar.
 These are excellent for ensemble playing with their bright cut-through sound, better intonation and projection than nylons.
 Well worth a try.
 Available in normal and hard tensions.

 Augustine Paragon Blue HT Carbons

 This set delivers a bright, crisp, sound with brilliant projection.
 Paired with Augustine Classic basses, Paragon represents “a modern fusion that rings out with both timelessness and authenticity.”